sarablom/React-Typescript-Starter-Test/README.md

   - Read about json-server here: [json-server](https://www.npmjs.com/package/json-server)

 ## When done
-  - Create a Pull Request with your solution from your forked Repo into the original repo
+  - Either give a link to your forked repo or send a zip file to: fredrik.lunde@frontedgeit.se
   - We will then review your pull request
   - If there are any questions, feel free to contact fredrik.lunde@frontedgeit.se